w0unc/w0unc.github.io/_wikis/events.md

 <!-- Change the 'published' field above to true before committing.
 Start the content below this line. -->
 Below is a list of events we may or may not be attending throughout the year.
 Check the [events]({{ site.baseurl }}/events) page for scheduled events.
+Travel times are based on departing from the UNC Charlotte main campus.

 {% include wt-section-title.html text="List" %}